 - Sizing – Size matters.
 Depending on your property, an undersized or oversized heat pump won’t effectively heat or cool the space and will ultimately increase your energy bills as reduce your comfort levels inside your home.

-The best way to truly make a sound decision of which heat pump to add to your HVAC system is to work with a knowledgeable and experienced heating and cooling professionals such as Stiles Heating & Cooling, family-owned and operated in Athens since 1974.
+The best way to truly make a sound decision of which heat pump to add to your HVAC system is to work with a knowledgeable and experienced heating and cooling professionals such as Stiles Heating, Cooling, & Plumbing, family-owned and operated in Athens since 1974.
 Our techs will carefully consider each calculation and variable affecting your choice including your home’s foundation, wall thicknesses, insulation values, windows, current air filtration systems and more.
 Getting started is easy, just schedule a free consultation with the team at Stiles today.